Historical Record

 Rev. Julian Motley was called as pastor in 1959 and stayed until 1963.
 He was the first pastor to live in the parsonage.
 While he was pastor, a nursery was equipped.
 He started the church use of the budget envelopes and also set up the rotating deacon plan.
 Following Rev. Motley, Rev. Kermit Mathis served as pastor for less than a year.

-The church elected and ordained the first woman deacon, Retha Gardner, October 10, 1965.
+The church elected and ordained the first woman deacon, Retha Gardner, on October 10, 1965.
 Our pastor was married to Sara Sellers during 1965.
 In December of 1965, an intercom system was recommended and installed in 1966.
-The year 1966 marked another milestone and full-time preaching services each Sunday morning.
+The year 1966 marked another milestone with full-time preaching services each Sunday morning.

-In 1971, the annual revival was held with several coming into the church.
-In October, an ordination service was held for Mr. “Pete” Washington who became a deacon.
-Mr. Tom Welch was hired as the first Music Director.
-Mr. and Mrs. Clark were elected messengers from the church to the Baptist State Convention held in Charlotte, NC.
-In 1972, the annual revival was held with several being baptized.
-Chalybeate Springs Church was most gracious to our church, letting us use their baptismal facilities for a number of years.
-Sunday night services were begun in September and the summer youth program organized to remain a permanent part of the church program.
-Member Henry Rawls was elected moderator of the Little River Association and served for two years in this position.
+In 1971, the annual revival was held with several people joining the church.
+In October, an ordination service was held for Mr. “Pete” Washington, who became a deacon.
+Mr. Tom Welch was hired as the first music director.
+Mr. and Mrs. Clark were elected as messengers from the church to the Baptist State Convention held in Charlotte, North Carolina.

 In 1973, the annual revival was held in May.
 In November, the Brantley Sutton family presented a set of chimes to the church in memory of her father and in honor of her mother.

 In 1974, the revival was held in April.
 Sherrill Goss was ordained as a deacon in September.
-The sanctuary was painted and ceiling installed.
-Ricky Mason was hired as Music Director and Jennifer Hester as pianist.
+The sanctuary was painted and a ceiling installed.
+Ricky Mason was hired as music director and Jennifer Hester as pianist.

 In 1975, revival was again held in April.
 The roof was shingled.
-Mrs. Jim Commander hired as Church Musician, and the Training Union Program started.
+Mrs. Jim Commander was hired as church musician, and the Training Union program was started.

-In 1976, revival continued in April, with Mr. Marion Terry the visiting minister and Mr. Boyd Spence the Music Director.
-There were no additions to the church.
+In 1976, revival continued in April with Mr. Marion Terry as visiting minister and Mr. Boyd Spence as music director.
+There were no additions to the church that year.

-In the April 1977 revival, Mr. Roy Smith was guest minister.
-One addition came into the church.
+During the April 1977 revival, Mr. Roy Smith served as guest minister and one person joined the church.
 New carpeting was laid in December.

 During the 1978 revival in March, with Mims Fanning as guest minister, three additions were made to the church.